-From 1914 to 1919 Brewer published many scenes from Belgium and Northern France—cathedrals, churches, and town buildings threatened or damaged during the battles of World War I. Both in the United States and Great Britain these etchings were proudly hung on parlor walls in solidarity with the Allied cause and as a remembrance of the devastating cultural losses inflicted by the onslaught of war.
+From 1914 to 1919 Brewer published many large, color etchings showing scenes from Belgium and Northern France—cathedrals, churches, and town buildings threatened or damaged during the battles of World War I. Both in the United States and Great Britain these etchings, and inexpensive copies of them, were proudly hung on parlor walls in solidarity with the Allied cause and as a remembrance of the devastating cultural losses inflicted by the onslaught of war.

-Brewer's wartime etchings showed historic buildings as they once were, not as they appeared after the attacks.
-They must have been sketched or photographed before the war began.
-It is likely that Brewer would have seen newspaper articles in 1913 about the course of a possible invasion of Belgium.
+Brewer's wartime etchings showed the historic buildings as they once were, not as they appeared after the attacks.
+They must have been sketched or photographed before the war began, a fact suggested in a December 1915 edition of the New York political journal The Outlook: "These etchings were made shortly before the war and are worthy memorials of magnificent edifices which are now partly or wholly in ruins."
+Brewer would likely have seen newspaper articles in 1913 about the course of a possible invasion of Belgium.
 For instance, in September 1913, after the Belgians had finished their summer training war games, the Paris correspondent for The Times reported that the French grumbled about the defensive exercises near Dinant and Namur, a course that was “considerably to the north of that which a German army would follow if it violated Belgian neutrality.”
 But only a year later, that was exactly where the Germans attacked.
-Reading reports like this, Brewer would have known enough in 1913 to plan a series of etchings showing scenes from the heart of Belgium.
+Reading reports like this, Brewer might have known enough in 1913 to envision a series of etchings showing scenes from the heart of Belgium.
 As Barbara Tuchman pointed out in The Guns of August, the Schlieffen Plan (even with Moltke's adjustments) was based on a German advance through the whole of Belgium.
 Schlieffen said, "Let the last man on the right brush the Channel with his sleeve."

 “Ypres” and “The Church of Notre Dame, Dinant-on-the-Meuse, Belgium”: These two etchings of scenes in Belgium, one of the

 way to Namur.
-To cross the Meuse, the Germans built a temporary bridge.
+To cross the Meuse, the Germans built a temporary bridge (see inset photo).